Skip to content

 import { type AdapterAccount } from "next-auth/adapters";

 This looks correct at first glance.
 You're using the type keyword, so TypeScript knows it's a type import.
-However, this syntax has a different meaning to bundlers like Vite.

 The Solution